 Do Tulips Need a Lot of Water?
 Tulip Water Requirements

 Tulips don’t require a lot of water, but they will appreciate it if you give them enough.
 Otherwise, regular watering will be sufficient.
 Every week, you should water your tulips.
 Tulips need 17mm, or 2/3 of an inch, of water per week, especially in late winter and early spring, when the plant is about to start producing flowers.
 Unless there is a drought, tulips need very little extra watering.
-If you live in a snowy state, you probably won’t need to water your plants, but you will need to ensure they drain well, so they don’t rot.
+If you live in a snowy state, you probably won’t need to water your plants, but you must ensure they drain well so they don’t rot.
 Watch the soil and make sure your tulips have enough water.
 Most of the time, tulips only need rain to grow and do well.
 If it rains for a few weeks, you might not need water.

 Table of Contents